strangered in the night

 Moments later, Eifert would be lying on the floor with blood oozing from a bullet wound in his chest.

 His nighttime job at the neighborhood Majik Market would be over.

-Eifert had been working for eight months and the job was beginning to take its toll.
+Eifert had been working the graveyard shift for eight months, and the job was beginning to take its toll.
 The $105 a week satisfied his financial needs, but the pressure of school and lack of sleep was forcing him into depression.